apache/airflow/docs/apache-airflow/security/security_model.rst

 Celery Executor
 ...............

-n case of Celery Executor, DAG authors can execute arbitrary code on the Celery Workers.
+In case of Celery Executor, DAG authors can execute arbitrary code on the Celery Workers.
 This means that they can potentially influence all the tasks executed on the same worker.
 If you are running Airflow with Celery Executor, the Deployment Manager must trust the DAG authors not to abuse this capability and unless Deployment Manager separates task execution by queues by Cluster Policies, they should assume, there is no